Discover Whakarewarewa Village & Geothermal Attraction

-We have already high expectations when greeted with a kia ora at the entrance of the Māori village Whakarewarewa at Rotorua.
-Māori villages and communities still exist in New Zealand – and continuously build on the indigenous heritage.
-One of these is Whakarewarewa.
+We already have high expectations when greeted with a kia ora at the entrance to the Māori village Whakarewarewa in Rotorua.
+Māori villages and communities continue to thrive in New Zealand, continually building on their indigenous heritage.
+One of these living communities is Whakarewarewa.

 Whakarewarewa is a living Māori village where the inhabitants, the Tūhourangi Ngāti Wāhiao people, are descendants of the Polynesian people who arrived in New Zealand about a thousand years ago.

-The tribe has settled here in Whakarewarewa, where the daily practices are centered around the geothermal resources.
-The underground hot water and geothermal energy are used for everything: to cook, to bath and to heat the homes.
-This way of living, exploiting the natural resources, has been practiced since the tribe came to live at Rotorua long ago.
+The tribe has settled here in Whakarewarewa, where daily life revolves around the geothermal resources.
+The underground hot water and geothermal energy are used for everything — from cooking and bathing to heating homes.
+This sustainable way of living, harnessing the natural environment, has been practised since the tribe first made Rotorua their home.

 Photo: Travel In Culture

-Rotorua is one of the absolutely unique geothermal areas in the world with trails along striking natural wonders.
-One of these is the world-famous Pōhutu Geyser which spurts up to twenty times per day – each time up to 30 m (100 ft) into the air.
-It is just one of the signs of the thermal activity going on beneath your feet at Rotorua.
+Rotorua is one of the unique geothermal areas in the world, with trails along striking natural wonders.
+One of these is the world-famous Pōhutu Geyser, which spurts up to twenty times per day — each time reaching up to 30 m (100 ft) into the air.
+It’s just one of the signs of the thermal activity beneath our feet here in Rotorua.

-From the Pōhutu Geyser lookout in the village you may experience all three geysers: the Pōhutu Geyser, the Prince of Wales Geyser and the Kereru Geyser – located near each other.
-The eruptions take place around a small crystal blue lake ‘The Blueys’.
+From the Pōhutu Geyser lookout in the village, we are able to witness not just one but three geysers: the mighty Pōhutu, the Prince of Wales Feathers Geyser, and the nearby Kereru Geyser.
+Their eruptions occur around a small crystal-blue lake, known as ‘The Blueys’.

 Photo: Travel In Culture

-Our Māori representative and guide lets us know that there were previously 30 geysers in the area, but it changes all the time.
-Some years ago the number was remarkably reduced to 2 – and now there are 3 again!
+Our Māori representative and guide lets us know that there used to be around 30 geysers in the area, but this changes constantly.
+Remarkably, some years ago, the number dropped to just two — but now there are three again!

-The area literally seethes with thermal activity: steaming lakes, thermal pools, steam vents and fascinating bubbling mud pools – all with boiling material of different degrees depending on the material.
-You can get a glimpse of the fascinating and wondrous sites by following the established nature trails around the area.
+The area seethes with thermal activity: steaming lakes, thermal pools, steam vents, and fascinating bubbling mud pools — all boiling with different degrees depending on the material.
+We can catch a glimpse of these spectacular and wondrous sites by following the established nature trails around the area.

-Our guide in Whakarewarewa is one of the local men with indigenous background.
-He gives us a brief introduction to their culture, their language and the daily practices in the Whakarewarewa village.
+Our guide in Whakarewarewa is a local man of indigenous heritage.
+He gives us a brief introduction, explaining a few things about their culture, language, and daily life in the Whakarewarewa village.

 Photo: Travel In Culture

-Before showing us around, he teaches us some phrases in the Māori language ‘te reo’. – for instance the well-known and commonly heard phrase kia ora.
-Actually, kia ora has a broader meaning than just ‘hello’, as it is being used today in many contexts.
-This meaning of kia ora has been adopted through the last century as a welcome to visitors – but originally it was a term used to make wishes at the end of something.
-In the native language kia means ‘to be’ and ora means ‘health’ or ‘life’.
+Before showing us around, he teaches us a few phrases in the Māori language, te reo — including the well-known and widely heard greeting kia ora.
+While kia ora is commonly used as ‘hello’ today, it carries a broader meaning.
+Over the last century, it became a general expression of welcome, but originally, it was a phrase used to offer good wishes at the end of a conversation or event.
+In the native language, kia means ‘to be’ and ora means ‘health’ or ‘life’.

-Besides kia ora, we also learn a number of other Māori phrases and terms useful for communicating and relating to Whakarewarewa – and he eagerly asks us to repeat them to make sure they hang on!
-Some of the words are long.
-The longest word in ‘te reo’ contains 84 letters!
-However, they sometimes use abbreviations like Whaka for Whakarewarewa.
+Alongside kia ora, we pick up several other Māori phrases and terms that help us connect with Whakarewarewa.
+He enthusiastically encourages us to repeat them — to make sure they stick!
+Some of the words are impressively long (the longest in te reo has 84 letters!), but locals often use abbreviations like Whaka for Whakarewarewa.

 New Zealand North Island 8 days